simao-ferreira/dotfiles/documentation/OTHERS.md

 ### Feh-Blur
 Feh-blur allows you to focus your attention on the application in use by applying blur to the desktop background.
 * Not interesting since using i3 with gaps, it's more adequate to open-box layouts.

-### Oblogout
-Oblogout is a configurable logout script with graphical UI, that allows to cancel, restart, shutdown and lock.
-* Rofi script is used instead.

-### Palemoon
-[pale moon](https://github.com/MoonchildProductions/UXP) is the Mi3 default browser. `pale moon` is a fork of `firefox` with emphasis in customization, there is however significant changes between `pale moon` and `firefox`, like running in single-process or not using gecko as engine (uses the goanna fork).
-* Removed, firefox or chromium are default tools

-### Screenfetch
-[Screenfetch](https://github.com/KittyKatt/screenFetch) is a bash terminal informational tool, much to the like of `neofetch`, capable of displaying as much of information as alternatives, however, does not have a config file placed on `home`, what make it harder to manage in a dotfile style.
-* Removed, neofetch used instead.

 ### Figlet
 [Figlet](https://github.com/cmatsuoka/figlet) is a program to create characters in various types of configurations, run `figlet <text>` or `figlet -f <font> <text>`.